 Full list of countries issuing travel warnings to UK amid far-right riots

-Hong Kong, Nigeria, Malaysia, Australia, Indonesia, the UAE and India have all sent out alerts
+Nigeria, Malaysia, Kenya, Australia, Sweden, Indonesia, the UAE, India and Hong Kong have all sent out alerts

 Support truly